KhiopsML/khiops-doc/docs/setup/quickstart.md

 # Quickstart Guide

-The user-friendly Khiops Python library provides a unique [Auto-ML pipeline][what_makes_khiops_different].
+The user-friendly Khiops Python library provides a unique Auto-ML pipeline.
 Khiops offers significant practical advantages, based on an original formalism:

 - Advanced Automation
 - Model Interpretability
 - Outstanding Scalability

-To find out more, read the page ["What makes Khiops different"][what_makes_khiops_different].

-[what_makes_khiops_different]: ../learn/understand.md

 ## Auto-ML as Simple as a Regular Classifier

 The Khiops Python library allows users to set-up Auto-ML pipelines which automate supervised Machine Learning, e.g. for classifying input examples into predefined groups, each identified by a label.
 Common applications include predicting customer churn (Yes or No), the severity of a failure (Minor, Major, Critical) etc.

-Featuring [unique learning algorithms][original_formalism], Khiops automates many steps seamlessly for the user.
+Featuring **unique learning algorithms**, Khiops automates many steps seamlessly for the user.
 For example, there's no longer any need to prepare training data, as [missing values, noise, outliers and unbalanced classes][no_data_preparation] are handled for you.
 [Encoding categorical variables][encoding] is also no longer a problem.

 Ultimately, all you need to do is use the standard Scikit-Learn syntax, and Khiops takes care of handling poor-quality raw data, producing competitive, robust and interpretable models.

-A minimal code sample is shown below.
-More detailed [tutorials][tuto] are available.

-[original_formalism]: ../learn/modl.md
 [no_data_preparation]: ../advanced/Notebooks/No_data_Cleaning.ipynb
 [encoding]: ../advanced/Notebooks/Optimal_Encoding.ipynb
 [tuto]: https://khiopsml.github.io/khiops-python/tutorials/index.html